 If you drive for a dial-a-driver service, you also have fewer requirements.

-This printable guide [PDF, 2 MB] pulls together all the relevant information in one place.
-An overview of the changes is also available in this leaflet [PDF, 1.2 MB].
-There is also some more safety reminders for passenger service drivers in this flyer [PDF, 30 KB].
+This printable guide pulls together all the relevant information in one place.
+There are also some more safety reminders for passenger service drivers in this flyer [PDF, 30 KB].

 These resources are consistent with the legislation and relevant rules, which you can also refer to: